COVID-19 Financial Relief Options for

 The CARES Act passed by the U.S. government provides relief for self-employed persons, sole proprietors, small businesses, and independent contractors financially impacted by COVID-19.
 You may fall into one of these categories as a studio teacher, small business, and/or performer (independent contractor).

-Economic Injury Disaster Loans (EIDL) are now only available to U.S. agricultural businesses.
-Loans through the Paycheck Protection Program (PPP) are still available to those that qualify.
-The U.S. Small Business Administration (SBA) resumed accepting PPP applications from participating lenders on April 27, 2020.
+The U.S. Small Business Administration (SBA) resumed accepting new Economic Injury Disaster Loan (EIDL) applications on June 15 to all qualified small businesses.
+Loans through the Paycheck Protection Program (PPP) also are still available to those that qualify; the SBA resumed accepting PPP applications from participating lenders on July 6, 2020, with the deadline to apply by August 8, 2020.

 Please contact your financial advisor, bank representative, or accountant to see if you are eligible for relief.
 Refer to the SBA website